Nature Walks in the East of England

 Cambridgeshire

 The Fens are a defining feature of this county, offering a unique habitat for a wide range of birds and wildlife throughout the year.
-It is home to RSPB Nene Washes, a key site for wintering birds.
+It is home to RSPB Nene Washes, a key site for wintering birds, RSPB Fowlmere with its rare chalk stream habitat and of, course the Fens.

 East Yorkshire

-The coastline here is marked by towering chalk cliffs and unique landforms like Bempton Cliffs.
+The coastline here is marked by towering chalk cliffs and unique landforms like Spurn Point.
 It is one of the best places in the country to witness vast seabird colonies and seasonal bird migration.

 Norfolk